soundofives/worldbuilding/settings/15k/15k/Quotes.md

 "Hey lil mamma" - Gilbert
 "ALright, how many people am I sucking....
 1, 2, 3, 4...
 I'm sucking 4 people at once!" - Rabbitouille
 "The fine china broke my fall" - Maximo
+"I puppet Naz Bahar's severed head" - Rabbitouille "From the holy perspective, this is very unholy" - Koshi "Is this more of a *locate create* or a *speak with dead* sort of situation?" - Carric "Locate object: nearest milk farm" - Carric
+"I wish for 1 million beers" - Rabbitouille
+"I come back and start chugging blood" - Carric
+"We gotta get rid of the fucking moose" - Rabbitouille "A huge speckeled black cock with blood on it" - Rabbitouille "A cock you see once or twice in a lifetime, maybe at the YMCA" - Rabbitouille "Burn my ass, I punch him in my stupid little eye" - Carric "It was an internship, that's all it was" - Maximo "STICK" - Carric
+"Let's fucking kill her dad" - Rabbitouille
+"GRAB" - Carric
+"WET GIRL WET GIRL" - Carric
+"My fingers are down her throat" - Carric
+"She spits in your face", "I caress her leg" - Rabbitouille "What dowry doth thou need, when hips as mine make love as sweet as honey" - Rabbitouille "It's 100% the ballsack" - Rabbitouille